abpframework/abp/docs/en/Application-Startup.md

 As defined above, the `ApplicationName` option is a human-readable name for the application.
 It is a unique value for an application.

 `ApplicationName` is used by the ABP Framework in several places to distinguish the application.
 For example, the [audit logging](Audit-Logging.md) system saves the `ApplicationName` in each audit log record written by the related application, so you can understand which application has created the audit log entry.
-So, if your system consists of multiple applications (like a microservice solution) saving audit logs to a single point, you should be sure that each application has a different `ApplicationName`.
+So, if your system consists of multiple applications (like a microservice solution) that are saving audit logs to a single point, you should be sure that each application has a different `ApplicationName`.

 The `ApplicationName` property's value is set automatically from the **entry assembly's name** (generally, the project name in a .NET solution) by default, which is proper for most cases, since each application typically has a unique entry assembly name.